 The Company's financial instruments consist of cash, receivables, accounts payable, accounts payable with related parties, accrued liabilities and promissory notes payable.
 It is management's opinion that the Company is not exposed to significant interest, currency or credit risks arising from its financial instruments.
 The fair values of these financial instruments approximate their carrying values unless otherwise noted.
-The Company has its cash primarily in one commercial bank in Vancouver, British Columbia, Canada.
+The Company has its cash primarily in two commercial banks, one in Vancouver, British Columbia, Canada and in one in Chicago, Illinois.